appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/kubernetes.md

 :::tip
 If you are using your own container registry, make sure to update the `server`, `username`, and `password` variables accordingly.

+If the registry you are using doesn't require any authentication, you can skip this section.
 :::

 1. Create the `appcircle` namespace if you haven't already created it: